+Unlike existing visual instruction tuning methods that focus solely on answer prediction, the proposed visual self-questioning aims to extract relevant question context.
+As illustrated in Fig.~\ref{fig:motivation} \emph{right}, the questions could contain more image-related information than the answers, inspiring us that aligning images and related questions may further improve the model's vision-language understanding capacity.
+Quantitatively, we compute the CLIPScore~\cite{clip} (a higher value means better visual-text relevance) for all the image-question/-answer pairs on two visual instruction datasets (\texttt{LLaVA-instruct}~\cite{llava1-5} and \texttt{ShareGPT4V-instruct}~\cite{Chen2023ShareGPT4VIL}).
+By comparison, the questions' mean CLIPScore $\mu_q$=$0.184$ is larger than the answers' $\mu_a$=$0.183$ on \texttt{LLaVA-instruct}; $\mu_q$=$0.186$ is larger than the answers' $\mu_a$=$0.184$ on \texttt{ShareGPT4V-instruct}.
+Fig.~\ref{fig:motivation} \emph{left} shows the CLIPScore distribution, indicating questions have a similar and even better visual relevance than the answers.
+Therefore, questions in current visual instruction data can be used to fine-tune instructional LLMs owing to their diverse semantic information.

-This work proposes a novel visual self-questioning and instruction tuning model, SQ-LLaVA, utilizing the questions within the instruction data as another learnable resource to train the instructional LLMs (Fig.~\ref{fig:cover1}).
-To jointly align the vision and language domains efficiently, we apply LoRAs~\cite{hu2021lora} to the vision encoder and the LLM and optimize them together.
-SQ-LLaVA proposes a prototype extractor to enhance visual representation since the learned clusters with meaningful semantic information can improve vision language alignment.
-Through extensive experiments (Fig.~\ref{fig:cover2}), we show that SQ-LLaVA can further improve general vision understanding than existing visual instruction tuning methods.
-We summarize the contributions as follows. \begin{itemize} \itemsep{0em} \item We propose a new training technique called visual self-questioning for vision-language assistant (SQ-LLaVA) by taking advantage of informative question context in instruction data.
-This new SQ learning task encourages instructional LLM to capture the relationship between images and questions, leading to better vision-language alignment without collecting new data.
+This work introduces a self-questioning LLaVA, namely SQ-LLaVA, to fully utilize questions within the instruction data as an additional learning resource for training instructional LLMs and empowering the model's curiosity (questioning ability).
+To efficiently align the vision and language domains, we apply LoRAs\cite{hu2021lora} to optimize both the vision encoder and the instructional LLM within the SQ-LLaVA.
+Plus, we develop a prototype extractor to enhance visual representation by leveraging learned clusters with meaningful semantic information to improve vision-language alignment further.
+Extensive experiments demonstrate that SQ-LLaVA surpasses existing visual instruction tuning methods in general vision understanding (see Fig.~\ref{fig:cover2}).
+We summarize the contributions as follows. \begin{itemize} \itemsep{0em} \item We propose a novel training technique, visual self-questioning for vision-language assistants (SQ-LLaVA), by leveraging highly relevant question contexts in instruction data.
+This SQ learning task promotes instructional LLMs to understand the relationship between images and questions, enhancing vision-language alignment without needing new data collection.

-\item We develop a lightweight architecture of the vision-language model for SQ-LLaVA.
-Specifically, the prototype extractor effectively enhances the vision embedding with meaningful prototype information, and the ViT-LoRA and LLM-LoRA efficiently align vision and language domains during training.
+\item We design and develop a lightweight tuning architecture for SQ-LLaVA, consisting of ViT-LoRA, LLM-LoRA, and a prototype extractor.
+The prototype extractor enhances vision embeddings, while ViT-LoRA and LLM-LoRA efficiently align vision and language domains during training.